croner-i-web/progression-framework/frameworks/engineering/ba.md

           - "Has an awareness of legislation impacting our products."
       - level: 3
         criteria:
           - "Defines and sets the standard for analysis activities and deliverables."
           - "Creates acceptance criteria for business features with high customer visibility and high business risk."
           - "Advises others on how to create acceptance criteria."
           - "Ensures the skills in the BA competency are appropriate to satisfy the needs of the organisation."
           - "Advises on analysis approach."
       - level: 4
         criteria:
           - "Sets the standards for the discipline and ensures they are followed."
+          - "Lead by example."
+          - "Is aware of legislation impacting our business and consults with SME’s to ensure compliance is met."
+  - name: "impact"
+    title: "💥 Impact"
+    content:
+      - level: 1
+        criteria:
+        - ""
+      - level: 2
+        criteria:
+        - ""
+      - level: 3
+        criteria:
+        - ""
+      - level: 4
+        criteria:
+          - "Defines the strategy within the BA team."
+          - "Develops business analysis as a discipline, ensures quality and considers working practices."
+          - "Instils BA principles, tools and techniques in other analysts.
+Works with teams that are struggling."
 ---

 ### How does it work?